Mar Vista Animal Medical Center

 HUMAN LYME DISEASE VS. CANINE LYME DISEASE

 When canine illness does occur it does not begin to manifest for weeks to months after infection at which point arthritis signs are noticed.
 Sometimes there is a fever.
-Most canine Lyme patients will respond rapidly to a simple course of proper antibiotics but there will be some unlucky dogs that develop an associated kidney disease so some related screening tests will be recommended for dogs testing positive.
+Most canine Lyme patients will respond rapidly to a simple course of proper antibiotics but there will be some unlucky dogs that develop an associated kidney disease so some related screening tests will be recommended for dogs testing positive for Lyme disease infection.
 Heart and neurologic issues are exceedingly rare.

 The Borrelia burgdorferi organism is fairly well suited to live in the canine body without causing trouble.
 Most exposed dogs harbor the organism uneventfully.
-Still, it is important not to discount Lyme disease in the dog completely lest one overlook an easily eliminated cause of chronic joint disease especially in dogs of the Northeast U.S.
+Still, it is important not to discount Lyme disease in the dog completely or one may overlook an easily eliminated cause of canine chronic joint disease especially in dogs of the Northeast U.S.

 The infected dog’s most likely serious long term potential is “glomerular disease.”
 This is a type of kidney damage that occurs when the immune system is stimulated over a very long time by a infectious organism (or other immune stimulus) in hiding.
 This is a much more insidious problem for which special testing is needed (see later).